AtherHussenMurad81/my-assignment-5/readme.md

    The preventDefault() and stopPropagation() methods in JS are used to control event behavior but they serve different purposes. preventDefault() stops the default browser action for an event, while stopPropagation prevents the event from the bubbling up the dom tree.

    there are many difference of preventDefault() and stopPropagation() methods;

-    1.preventDefault()
+   1. preventDefault()

    Purpose: Prevents the default browser action

    Action: Stops form link navigation etc.

    Propagation: Does not effect event propagation.

    2. stopPropagation()

    Purpose: Stops event from bubbling up the DOM

    Action: Stops the event from reaching parent elements.

    Propagation: Stops event propagation.